pizere1/CSC120-A4/rubric.md

 ### Level 1 (4 pts)

-___Part__ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications
+___YES__ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications

 __YES___ 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level